jarekwg/doublelist/README.md

 # doublelist
-A fast-lookup doubly-linked list implementation for nodejs.
+A fast-lookup key-value doubly-linked list implementation for nodejs.